p01nd3xt3r/adventurenet/README.md

 #### Turns
 Each player is given a configurable number of turns per day.
 Most actions requrie turns.
 #### Dice
-A player’s toolkit consists of solution dice.
-When the player signs on, he or she is offered a configurable number of solution dice.
-He or she chooses a confugyrable number of dice for use during that day.
+A player’s toolkit consists of dice.
+When the player signs on, he or she is offered a configurable number of daily dice.
+He or she chooses a configurable number of dice for use during that day.
 Daily dice reset each day.
 But Training can be used to increase the player's permanent store of dice.

 Each die has a particular type relating to AdventureNet’s toolstack, which in turn relate to the more generic categories of IT work types.
 See the Encounters section for more information.